technolygames/base-17/README.md

 # base16
 (EN)
 A java program to manage a grocery.
 Features:
-- Can store data from a graphical table to database
+- Can store data from a graphical table to database table
+- Employee, partners and providers data storage
+- Employee, partners and providers image storage if it is need to make physical IDs
+- Employee, partners, providers, sold and stored items data display on a table or detailed window
+- Bill print
 - Can be customable with:
 * Look and feel
 * Customable window icon
 * Customable frame image
 * Switchable name
-* Import/export database
-- Employee, partners, providers, sold and stored items data display on a table or detailed window
-- Employee, partners and providers data storage
-- Employee, partners and providers image storage if it's need to make physical IDs
 - in case of update, download files from internet
+- Import/export database
+- JSON backup handler
 - Exception handling
-- JSON backup handler
-- Bill print
 - Execution threads

 To start programming, everything is on "src" folder.
 Database, windows, classes and media